neymarjimoh/fincra-go/README.md

 ## Functionalities Currently Supported
 ### 1. Business
 #### - Get business details:
-This method lets you retrieves the unique Identifier of your business and other information such as your email etc.
+This method lets you retrieve the unique Identifier of your business and other information such as your email etc.

 Usage example:
 ```